vampyr09/camunda-experiments/README.md

 This sample project contains the plain configuration and dependencies necessary for the Camunda BPM workflow engine in a Spring Boot application.

-It implements a showcase for a very basic business process:
+It implements a showcase for a very simple invented business process:

 ![simple-stock-process](/01-camunda-spring-boot-infrastructure/documentation/process.png)